-Mechanical removal of undesired vegetation is primarily completed with the use of our LIGHTFOOTTM masticator equipped with a rubber tract skid steer and masticating head or chainsaws or mechanical implements to remove weeds.
+Mechanical removal of undesired vegetation can be completed with the use of a rubber tract skid steer machine equipped with masticating head or IRM crews utilizing chainsaws or mechanical implements to remove weeds.
 Restoration crews range in size from 2 to 20 individuals, and often utilize multiple tools between the crew.
 As described below, each of these techniques has their particular advantages.

 - Mastication: Ideal for dense, large, relatively gentle sloped areas with little understory vegetation (e.g. blackberry and Scot’s broom thickets).